502ermira/MergeSort-Optimization/README.md

 # Analysis and Optimization of MergeSort

 ## Overview
-This project involves the implementation and optimization of several sorting algorithms, focusing on different variants of the MergeSort algorithm.
-The provided code includes implementations for MergeSort, MergeSort 3-way, and Bottom-up MergeSort.
+This project involves the implementation and optimization of different variants of the MergeSort algorithm.

 ## Sorting Algorithms